[LUM#13] Top Models

-Understanding how an epidemic develops in order to help control it is the contribution of mathematical epidemiology.
-This discipline has been in high demand since the onset of the COVID-19 epidemic.
-Mircea Sofonea, Professor the Mivegec* laboratory, sheds light on this approach, which has perhaps never been so widely publicized.
+Understanding how an epidemic spreads in order to help control it is the contribution of mathematical epidemiology.
+This discipline has been widely embraced since the very beginning of the COVID-19 pandemic.
+Mircea Sofonea, Professor the Mivegec* laboratory, sheds light on this approach, which has perhaps never received so much media attention.

-"Basic reproduction number, R zero."
-A term that has been on everyone's lips since the start of the COVID-19 epidemic, and one you may never have heard before.
-This famous R0 is the key number in a discipline that has been in the spotlight for several months: mathematical epidemiology.
+“Basic reproduction number, R zero.”
+A term that has been on everyone’s lips since the start of the COVID-19 pandemic—and one you may never have heard before.
+This famous R0 is the key figure in a field that has been in the spotlight for the past few months: mathematical epidemiology.

-"The intersection of mathematical calculations and public health dates back to the 18th century," explains Mircea Sofonea, Professor the Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control Laboratory.
-At that time, Europe was facing an outbreak of smallpox.
-To combat this deadly disease, a technique from Asia was used to inoculate healthy people with the virus taken from people who were only mildly ill.
+“The intersection of mathematics and public health dates back to the 18th century,” explains Mircea Sofonea, Professor the Infectious Diseases and Vectors Laboratory: Ecology, Genetics, Evolution, and Control.
+At that time, Europe was grappling with smallpox.
+To combat this dreaded disease, a technique originating in Asia involved inoculating healthy people with the virus taken from mildly ill individuals.
 The goal was to protect patients from severe smallpox.
-It was a rather haphazard method, since variolation—the precursor to vaccination—caused fatal smallpox in some patients.
+It was a rather risky method, since variolation—the precursor to vaccination—was responsible for fatal cases of smallpox in some patients.

 Develop models

-"These models serve three purposes: to understand the past, describe the present, and shed light on the future," explains the specialist, whose team has been heavily involved in the Covid-19 response.
-To better describe the epidemic, researchers estimate the famous basic reproduction number R0, which reflects a disease's potential for spread.
-"Biologically, it corresponds to the average number of people infected by a contagious individual.
-This figure characterizes the trajectory of the epidemic: when it is greater than 1, the epidemic is spreading, and when it is less than 1, it is under control, " explains Mircea Sofonea.
-The researcher and his team estimated the R0 in France at the start of the epidemic to be between 2.5 and 3.5.
-According to their model, the R0 fell to 0.7 during lockdown, which greatly reduced individual contact.
+“These models serve three purposes: to understand the past, describe the present, and shed light on the future, explains the specialist, whose team has been in high demand regarding COVID-19.
+To better describe the epidemic, researchers estimate the well-known basic reproduction number R0, which reflects a disease’s potential for spread.
+“Biologically, it corresponds to the average number of people infected by a single contagious individual.
+This figure characterizes the trajectory of the epidemic: when it is greater than 1, the epidemic spreads, and when it is below 1, it is under control, explains Mircea Sofonea.
+The researcher and his team estimated R0 in France at the start of the epidemic to be between 2.5 and 3.5.
+According to their model, R0 fell to 0.7 during the lockdown, which significantly reduced interpersonal contact.

 Behavioral lever

-"In the absence of a pharmaceutical solution, behavioral measures, particularly physical distancing, are the only weapon against infectious diseases," explains the epidemiologist.
-This would explain why the R0, estimated at 3 in Europe at the start of the epidemic, remained at 2 in Asia.
-"This difference could be due to lifestyle and cultural differences: greeting habits, proximity, frequency of hand washing, spontaneous mask wearing."
+“In the absence of a pharmaceutical solution, behavioral measures—particularly physical distancing—are our only weapon against infectious diseases, explains the epidemiologist.
+This, in particular, would explain why the R0, estimated at 3 in Europe at the start of the epidemic, remained at 2 in Asia.
+“This difference could be due to lifestyle and cultural differences: greeting customs, physical proximity, frequency of handwashing, and spontaneous mask-wearing.”

-While waiting for a treatment, everything is therefore focused on prevention: "the delicate goal is to contain transmission while being as non-restrictive as possible."
+While we wait for a treatment, the focus is entirely on prevention: “The delicate goal is to contain transmission while being as non-restrictive as possible.”
 But to what extent?
-To find out, members of the Theoretical and Experimental Evolution team sought to determine the best control measures to apply to the epidemic during the first 100 weeks, "the estimated time needed to discover and implement a treatment or vaccine."
+To find out, members of the Theoretical and Experimental Evolution team sought to determine the best control strategy to apply to the epidemic during the first 100 weeks, “which is the estimated time needed to discover and implement a treatment or vaccine.”
 They thus developed a theory of optimal control.
-Their strategy?
-To quickly implement strong control measures and then gradually relax them.
-"Our models suggest that this strategy would effectively contain the epidemic over the period considered.
-It would yield better results than no control measures, but also better than a strategy of strict, constant control."
+Its strategy?
+To rapidly implement strict control measures and then gradually ease them.
+“Our models suggest that this strategy would effectively contain the epidemic over the period in question.
+It would yield better results than no control measures at all, but also better than a strategy of constant strict control.”

 Consultation